 1. Faster Startup Time

 Since a container doesn’t run its own OS instance, startup time can be reduced to a fraction of a second, versus 30 seconds or more with a VM.
-Creating, replicating, or destroying containers is also just a matter of seconds, which speeds the app development process.
+Creating, replicating, or destroying containers can be accomplished in seconds, which speeds the app development process.
 This plays out in terms of both delivering quicker time to market and the operational speed.

 2. Better Resource Distribution